Using the API¶

 Each record provides values for each of the dataset's fields.

-This ODS Search API is used internally by the Opendatasoft platform and widgets.
-To develop an application, we recommend using this API.
+The ODS Explore API is used in Opendatasoft widgets.
+To develop an application, we recommend using this API, in V2.

 A richer query language (ODSQL) is available, with new functions and arithmetic expressions.